github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 **Notes:**

-- When you enable SAML SSO for your enterprise account, the enterprise configuration will override any existing organization-level SAML configurations.
+- When you enable SAML SSO for your enterprise, the enterprise configuration will override any existing organization-level SAML configurations.
 - When you enforce SAML SSO for an organization, {% data variables.product.company_short %} removes any members of the organization that have not authenticated successfully with your SAML IdP.
-When you require SAML SSO for your enterprise account, {% data variables.product.company_short %} does not remove members of the enterprise account if the members have not authenticated successfully with your SAML IdP.
-Existing members must authenticate with your SAML IdP the next time the members access the enterprise's resources.
+When you require SAML SSO for your enterprise, {% data variables.product.company_short %} does not remove members of the enterprise that have not authenticated successfully with your SAML IdP.
+The next time a member accesses the enterprise's resources, the member must authenticate with your SAML IdP.

 {% endnote %}